Notifications

 • Bow River Working Group

 The Bow River Working Group has supported sustainable water management in the Bow River Basin over the last decade.
-The mandate of this advisory group is to provide feedback and suggestions to the Alberta government on the feasibility of the reservoir options identified in the conceptual assessment with the aim to reduce future flood damage, mitigate drought, thereby improving the reliability of water supply in the Bow River basin.
+The mandate of this advisory group is to provide feedback and suggestions to Alberta’s government on the feasibility of the reservoir options identified in the conceptual assessment with the aim to reduce future flood damage and mitigate drought, improving the reliability of water supply in the Bow River basin.

 The Bow River Working Group includes members from: